+A pop-up shop is a short-term, temporary retail space where brands—usually ones without a physical presence—can interact in person with current customers and communicate their message to potential new ones.
 A pop-up can look like a regular store, but many brands use them to create a unique, engaging physical shopping experience.

 How much does a pop-up shop cost?

-Unfortunately, there’s no clear-cut answer for this question.
 Location, duration, and size are just a few of the factors that can determine the total cost of a pop-up.
 The sky’s the limit as far as how much you can spend, but you also can pull off a short-term pop-up for as little as $1,500.

 Popertee, a retail analytics firm, estimated the total cost of one 30-day pop-up at €29,085 (about $33,000), while Inkbox, an online temporary tattoo brand, totalled the cost of its 2016 two-week pop-up to about $15,000, plus $3,000 in furniture that it will be able to use for other purposes.

 Sales are just one of the benefits of opening a pop-up shop, albeit and important one.
 Here are a few others to consider: